adukhi/Unique-CSV-DataSet-Config/README.md

 ## Key Features
 ### 1. Ability to provide CSV data only to specified Thread Groups
-* When running tests with multiple Thread Groups, you can configure this plugin to ensure that CSV data is supplied only to certain Thread Groups
+* When a Test Plan contains multiple Thread Groups, you can specify which Thread Group will consume the CSV data
-* This allows you to use separate CSV data files for each Thread Group as needed

 ### 2. Ability to specify the number of data records each Thread can use (unique data allocation)
 * You can predefine the number of data records that each Thread will use, and the plugin assigns unique data to each Thread with no duplication
 * For example, if you have 10 Threads and 100 CSV records, the plugin can distribute 10 unique records to each Thread
-* With this plugin, you can more precisely control data distribution and manage data usage for each Thread in your JMeter tests

-## Issues and Solutions of CSV Data Set Config
+## Problems and Solutions of CSV Data Set Config
 ### 1. The CSV Data is consumed by a Thread Group that does not utilize the CSV Data
 * CSV Data Set Config
 	* Thread Group B does not use USERID, but it consumes CSV Data, resulting in Thread Group C receiving 3 instead of 2